vanbroup/acme-auto-discovery/draft-vanbrouwershaven-acme-auto-discovery.md

 To mitigate this risk, it is recommended that users who have multiple CAA records explicitly configure the CAA record to include a weight or preference attribute to indicate their desired CA for certificate issuance.

 Additionally, ACME clients should provide clear visibility and feedback to users regarding the CA from which certificates will be obtained, ensuring that it aligns with their expectations.

+## Malicious ACME Servers

+One potential security risk associated with the mechanism defined in this document is the possibility of clients being directed to malicious ACME servers.
+Malicious actors could exploit vulnerabilities in the ACME client implementation or inject malicious code, potentially leading to unauthorized access or remote code execution on the client's system.

+To minimize this risk, clients must adopt a cautious and security-conscious approach when interacting with ACME servers.
+It is crucial not to blindly trust servers to behave securely and in accordance with the ACME protocol.

 ## Terms of Service and Acceptance